Everyone Nose (All the Girls Standing in the Line for the Bathroom): Music video

 Williams contacted the T.A.G. ad agency to record an interactive video to create an "integrated campaign" in order to "hype" the single.
 The music video for "Everyone Nose" was directed by Diane Martel and co-directed by T.A.G, in collaboration with photo website Last Night's Party.
 It was filmed at a nightclub in Madison, New York, with 100 guests as an "orgiastic party" video, in addition to cameos by Kanye West, Lindsay Lohan, Samantha Ronson and a young SZA.
 During the filming of the music video, a fight broke out on set and threatened to halt recording of the video.
 The outbreak resulted in one person being sent to a nearby hospital for medical treatment.
 N.E.R.D, West, and Lohan were not on set at the time of the altercation.
 Due to the lack of security and believing their safety was compromised, members of the trade union "threatened to walk off the set" before being persuaded to stay.

 A large dancing nose and nude strippers were set to appear in the video, but were censored with "removed by request" slates.
 Because the lyrics dealt with cocaine, MTV initially did not air "Everyone Nose".
 MTV softened after their website was visited 5,000 times, and they played a censored version of the music video without the URL.
 Rebecca Skinner of HSI Productions criticized MTV, saying, "All artists want their videos to be seen on as many platforms as possible.
 However MTV is not what [it] used to be—yet another reason why the online component to this is important."

-A music video for the remix of "Everyone Nose" featuring Kanye West, Lupe Fiasco, and Pusha T was filmed in July and was directed by Hype Williams.
+A music video for the remix of "Everyone Nose" featuring Kanye West, Lupe Fiasco, and Pusha T was filmed in July and directed by Hype Williams.
 It features video game graphics from the 1980s.
 Williams explained that, "We just want to have fun with the project.
 In a day and age where the record industry is what it is, I'm lucky enough to be on a label that understands and they'll just let us have fun."